arthur-putnam/arthur-putnam/README.md

 ## Current Focus

+- Having fun building end-to-end systems
 - Applying AI to real-world problems
 - AI-assisted software development
-- Building end-to-end systems

 ---

-## Philosophy

-I believe good engineering is about clarity, simplicity, and usefulness.

-Technology should solve real problems.
-AI should amplify engineers, not replace them.

----

 ## Contact

 If you're working on something interesting in AI, software systems, or applied machine learning, feel free to reach out.
+Best way to connect with me is via LinkedIn.